 To give an example: It is often requested to import the buy history of users to avoid the cold start problem and being able to start with good recommendations.
-You do not have to wait to build user profiles by collecting events from the day you implemented the tracking.
+Instead of waiting till the user profile is built by collecting events from the day, you implemented the tracking.
 Usually a curl input file is generated which creates buy requests that are sent to the tracking endpoint.

 Ensure that user identifiers used in an import file are the same that are used in the live tracking, for example, the user login identifiers.

 There must be some validation to avoid importing buy events by any user.
-Therefore a signature param needs to be added, which is calculated like following:
+Therefore a signature parameter needs to be added, which is calculated like the following:

-If a param value is "" or "null" or "undefined" it needs to be excluded from the signing and must not be sent in the query string.
+If a parameter value is "" or "null" or "undefined" it needs to be excluded from the signing and must not be sent in the query string.

 1 2 3 4